jeyu54217/Notes/Python/Interview_Q&A.md

 ### 20. What is a trie, and how do you use it for efficient string searches?

 ## Object-Oriented Programming (OOP)
-### 1. Explain the concept of classes and instances in Python.

 ### 2. What are the principles of object-oriented programming in Python?
 ### 3. How does Python support polymorphism?
 ### 4. Explain the use and purpose of the `self` keyword in classes.